SixK/coco-annotator-ng/README.md

 You can then run coco-annotator:
 >    docker compose -f ./docker-compose.dev.yml up

-In coco-annotator select a class and click on Sam2 button.
+In coco-annotator select a class, click on Sam2 button then click an object.
 Object should be segmented.

 Default model is sam2.1_hiera_base_plus.
 It seem's to be a good compromise between speed and efficacity.
 You can use any other Sam2 model if needed.
 Simply download the model and adapt docker-compose lines.

 # Demo